Accessibility

 For more information, visit bce.ca/Accessibility

-The person responsible for receiving accessibility feedback at BCE is the Vice President, Customer Operations, Care.
+The person responsible for receiving accessibility feedback at BCE is the Vice President, Experience Advisory and Operations Care.

 Feedback can be provided anonymously.